 Aberdare National Park

 Though small in size, Kenya’s picturesque Aberdare National Park is a vastly different experience from the country’s more famous savannah reserves.
 Steep forested ravines and open moorland provide a habitat for a variety of game.
 Rare sightings include the giant forest hog, bongo, golden cat, serval cat, African wild cat, African civet cat and the blue duiker.
 Created to protect the Aberdare Mountains of the Central Highlands, an isolated volcanic range that forms the eastern wall of the rift valley, it comprises 2 ecosystems unusual to Kenya: a moorland plateau and a dense rainforest.
 Aberdare National Park is popular and easily accessible, particularly in the drier months of January and February.

 This is one of Kenya’s most notable and finest national parks, varying in diversity and pleasing to the eye.
 With rare tree-climbing lions often sighted at the forested area below Flamingo Hill, one must look up rather than down to spot these predators.
 It’s also a bird lover’s haven, the park hosts over 400 bird species including 5 globally threatened species, and is an important stop on the African-Eurasian Migratory Flyway.
 Nestled within the national park is a rhino sanctuary that protects the endangered white and black rhino, ensuring levels of the species remain high.

 Masai Mara National Reserve

-The Masai Mara technically isn’t a national park but a reserve, as it belongs to the Maasai with its history dating back to the the 17th century.
+The Masai Mara technically isn’t a national park but a reserve, as it belongs to the Maasai with a history dating back to the 17th century.
 It’s one of the most popular reserves in Africa with thousands of visitors journeying here from all around the globe each year.
-During your time here we recommend a Maasai village visit in order to understand the culture and simple way of life the people here have been utilising for hundreds of years.
+During your time here we recommend a Maasai village visit in order to understand the culture and wonderful way of life that is still going strong after hundreds of years.